 John: Anxiety and Mild Depression

-John (client’s name has been changed for confidentiality) came to me to seek out alternatives for his anxiety and depression.
-He had been to the doctor a couple of weeks prior and after a 5 minute visit John was prescribed an antidepressant.
+John (not actual name) came to me seeking alternatives for treatment of his anxiety and depression.
+He had been to the doctor a couple of weeks prior and after a 5 minute visit, John was prescribed an antidepressant.

 Some of the root causes we considered were: